Yameen: SupremeEx

 The recording alias "SupremeEx" is generally reserved for collaborative concept albums between Yameen and Tajai of Souls of Mischief / Hieroglyphics.

 In 1998, SupremeEx released the instrumental-only affair, Destructor on retail cassette which originally caught the ear of Tajai and also lead to collaborations with Bobbito's Footworks, Electronic Arts / EA Sports and Eckō Unltd. clothing, among others.
 SupremeEx & Tajai began recording what would become their first project together, Projecto: 2501 that same year.

 In 1999, SupremeEx and Tajai released Projecto: 2501 as the first album on Tajai's fledgling Hieroglyphics Imperium sub-imprint, Clear Label Records.
 The critically acclaimed EP - applauded for its imaginative use of story telling elements such as included trading cards, Enhanced CD and web-delivered content - featured guest artists Shing02, Low Budget (Hollertronix), Jay Biz (Hieroglyphics), DJ Nozawa & Major Terror.
 Additional content was also included on the Enhanced CD including a bonus MP3, computer wallpaper, videos in the studio recording "Projecto" and more.

 In 2005, Rumble Pack Records released an all-new full-length album from SupremeEx & Tajai entitled, Nuntype.
 Again, building on the story-telling aspects the duo established on, "Projecto" Nuntype is an album about Chaos, Prophecy and Change with Tajai as a deity who wields the power of Creation.
 Guest artist included R&B crooner, Goapele on the album's single, "Meaning".

-Although never established as an official labelmate, nor indicative of the classic "Hiero sound", Yameen's roots as Stinke — the creator and curator of Hieroglyphics.com between 1995 and 2001 — offer him a curious niche in helping broaden the Hiero discography.
+Although he was never formally established as a labelmate and was not closely associated with the classic “Hiero sound,” Yameen’s work as Stinke—the creator and curator of Hieroglyphics.com between 1995 and 2001—contributed to the expansion of the Hieroglyphics discography.